 I draw out the quadrants for myself all the time.
 When I’m pondering a decision with a team or by myself, I take out a notepad, sketch the four quadrants, and ask, “Where would the questions we are asking fall in this map?
 What quadrants are we missing?”
 Seeing the graph forces me to think through, “What would this style ask in this scenario?
 How about that style?” and helps me realize what angles have been missing.

 This approach paid off for a leader at a software consulting company.
-She was working with a junior teammate on a months-long project, for whom she was responsible for developing and improving how he showed up in calls with stakeholders.
-But no matter how many times she tried to get him to see that he came off as over-confident and needed to ask more questions, his behavior indicated that she wasn’t getting through to him.
+She was leading a junior teammate on a months-long project.
+Part of her role was to help him improve how he showed up on stakeholder calls.
+But no matter how often she pointed out his over-confidence or urged him to ask more questions, nothing changed.
+His behavior showed her message wasn’t getting through.

-After going through a role-playing exercise with other leaders in which she had to ask questions from all four quadrants, she reflected to the larger group her realization that she was only asking this teammate questions from the Judge style (“How did you think you did on that call?
+She did a role-play with other leaders, asking questions from all four quadrants.
+Afterward, she realized she had only used the Judge style with her teammate.
+For example, asking, “How did you think you did on that call?”
 Did your approach work?”).

 “If I’m really going to serve this person as a leader, I need to ask questions that will expand his perspective, not shrink it,” she said.